sirapasingh/repo/README.md

 # repo
-It's the practice Repo for learning git
+It's the learn Repo for learning git and github
+It's Sirapa Singh